Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • Elevated fibrinogen levels.

-• Increase in PTI (prothrombin index).
+• Increased PTI (prothrombin index).

-• Decreased clotting time.
+• Reduced blood clotting time.

 Treatment

-• thrombolytic agents.
+• Thrombolytic agents.
 Fibrinolysin is administered intravenously (using droppers).

 • Anticoagulants indirect action.
-Neodicoumarin, Sincumar.
+Neodicoumarin, Syncumar.

 • Antibiotics are prescribed for the development of purulent complications.

-Why does
+Why does it occur

 • hemolytic anemia, accompanied by accelerated destruction of red blood cells in the liver;